-3. God says that when we know Him, we grow to understand and trust His character traits.
-Which character qualities does He list in this verse?
+3. God says

+that when we

+know Him, we

+grow to understand

+and trust His character

+traits.
+Which character

+qualities does He list in this verse?

 Reflections: Spend some time thinking about what you hope to learn in Bible class this semester.
-Then write your thoughts in the journal pages at the end of Lesson 1.
+Then write your thoughts in your journal.

-Before your student opens the book: Show your students a prism.
+Before your students open their books: Show your students a prism.
 Let them play with it, reflect the light with it, and enjoy it.
+(If you have several students, it would be good to have two or three prisms to save time.)
 Tell them to look at the different "facets" of the prism.
 Ask the following questions:

-1. What do you think facet means?
-Each flat side of the prism is a facet.

-2. Can you see all the facets at the same time?
+- 1. What do you think facet means?
+Each flat side of the prism is a facet. - 2.
+Can you see all the facets at the same time?